bywatersolutions/koha-plugin-rapido-ill/README.md

 [![CI](https://github.com/bywatersolutions/koha-plugin-rapido-ill/actions/workflows/main.yml/badge.svg)](https://github.com/bywatersolutions/koha-plugin-rapido-ill/actions/workflows/main.yml)

+## For Developers

+**Quick development setup and testing**: See [DEVELOPMENT.md](DEVELOPMENT.md) for KTD setup, testing commands, architecture notes, and troubleshooting.

 ## Plugin configuration

 The plugin configuration is an HTML text area in which a *YAML* structure is pasted.
 The available options